 Methamphetamine is an extremely addictive stimulant that produces a sense of euphoria.
 Its effects on the central nervous system are strong and long-lasting, making it a frequently abused drug.
 Immediate effects of methamphetamine abuse include intense euphoria, increased activity, increased body temperature and respiration, rapid heartbeat, and decreased appetite.

 Long-term abuse of methamphetamine can cause psychotic behavior, extreme mood swings, anxiety, confusion, and violent behavior.
 In addition, chronic users of methamphetamine often become addicted due to the strong euphoric effects of the drug and the uncomfortable symptoms of withdrawal.

 Methamphetamine abuse can increase the risk of HIV/AIDS primarily due to the re-use and sharing of contaminated needles.
 Its effects also severely inhibit judgment and decision-making, leading to more instances of unprotected sex.

-Opioids Continue to Be a Problem in Texas
+Drug Abuse In Texas: Opioids Continue to Be a Problem

 Although methamphetamine is a big concern, heroin and opioid abuse continue to be a major concern in Texas as well.
 Dr. Maxwell suggests heroin abuse is just less of an issue here due to the fact that most heroin in Texas is black tar heroin, and to use it, you have to dilute it in water over heat first and then inject it.
 Conversely, in the Northeast, heroin is a white or tan powder.
 This makes it easier for users to mix in fentanyl powder and create a much more potent drug.